-Equity Investments in Other Farm Credit System Institutions Investments in other Farm Credit System institutions are generally
+Equity Investments in Other Farm Credit System Institutions

 Investments in other Farm Credit System institutions are generally nonmarketable investments consisting of stock and participation certificates, allocated surplus, and reciprocal investments in other institutions regulated by the FCA.
 These investments are carried at cost and evaluated for impairment based on the ultimate recoverability of the par value rather than by recognizing temporary declines in value.